AlphaKretin/AlphaKretin.github.io/fefatesplan/Readme.txt

 Changelog
 ————————————
 19/10/16 - Moved online, with permission.
-Readme update accordingly.
+Readme updated accordingly.
+Changelog will not be updated from here on out, in favour of git commits.
 20/9/16 - Added pairings to accomodate new update 20/5/16 - FE Fates EU release!!!! oh and i added some more pairings for an update or something 25/4/16 - added new pairings to accomodate hack update, changed column headings to be gender-neutral